Lerg/docs/docs/content/extension/admob/load.md

 ## Overview

 Loads a specified ad unit.
+It also allows you to specify additional targeting parameters.
+To understand all of them please read targeting guides for [iOS](https://developers.google.com/admob/ios/targeting) and [Android](https://developers.google.com/admob/android/targeting).

 ## Syntax
 ```lua